 | Schufa-Auskunft | "SCHUFA Report."
 This is your German credit report.
 Landlords see it as essential proof of your financial reliability.
 Getting this is a top priority for any serious apartment hunter.
 You can order it directly from the SCHUFA website. |

-| WBS (Wohnberechtigungsschein) | "Housing Entitlement Certificate."
+| WBS (Wohnberechtigungsschein) | "housing Entitlement Certificate."
 A permit that allows individuals with lower incomes to rent subsidized social housing.
 Most expats on work visas will not be eligible for this, but it's good to know what it means when you see it in an ad. |

 Your Digital Toolkit: The Best Platforms for Your Search